Talithashakira/Talithashakira/README.md

 # Hi there, I'm Talitha Agus Shakira 👋

 Welcome to my GitHub profile!
-I'm passionate about learning and building things with code.
-Currently exploring new technologies and sharpening my skills across various programming languages.

----

 ### 💡 About Me

-I have a strong interest in **data analytics** and **data science**.
+I have a strong interest in **data science** and **machine learning / AI engineering**.
-I enjoy exploring data to support decision-making and improve strategies.
+I enjoy working with data to support decision-making, build intelligent systems, and improve strategies.
-While I’m still developing my expertise, I’m eager to apply what I’ve learned and grow through hands-on experience in a collaborative team.
+While I’m still developing my expertise, I’m eager to apply what I’ve learned—especially in ML/AI projects—and grow through hands-on experience in a collaborative team environment.

 ---